 There is no specific CSD law in Nigeria.
-Instead the securities law and securities regulation rule is contained within the Investments and Securities Act (ISA) of 2007 and the Securities and Securities and Exchange Commission rule.
+Instead the securities law and securities regulation rule are contained within the Investments and Securities Act (ISA) of 2007 and the Securities and Exchange Commission rules and regulations.

 3. Regulatory, supervisory and oversight framework for CSCS